Dillweed Namespace Stewardship Office · Operations Charter

 8.2 Private Key Compromise Response

 A compromised private key is the most severe incident the DNSO can face.
-Upon confirmed or suspected compromise:
+Upon confirmed or suspected compromise the DNSO MUST:

 • Take the registry offline immediately to prevent further signing under the compromised key